 - Mimi on The Drew Carey Show.
 She was married to Eddie Money for a week.
 She'd been divorced; the problem was that the church she wanted to be married in refused to do the ceremony unless she got an annulment.

-- On Angel, Doyle was married to some woman, which he neglected to tell Cordelia.
-Said woman came looking for a divorce as she found a new husband, though she called off her new engagement, probably because her demon fiancÚ's family would only approve of their marriage if he performed an obscure ritual that involved eating Doyle's brain.
+- On the Angel episode "Bachelor Party", Doyle was married to some woman, which he neglected to tell Cordelia because they had separated due to Doyle's issues with his half-demon status.
+Said woman came looking for a divorce as she found a new husband.
+She called off her new engagement though because her demon fiancé's family would only approve of their marriage if he performed an obscure ritual that involved eating Doyle's brain.
+Presumably, the divorce stuck since she's never seen again.

 - Karen Darling from Dirty Sexy Money.